 Conclusions

-Following the Covid-19 pandemic, gyms and other physical fitness facilities are struggling to attract people back with two-thirds of Canadians having either paused or canceled their memberships completely.
+Following the Covid-19 pandemic, gyms and other physical fitness facilities are struggling to attract people back with two-thirds of Canadians having either paused or cancelled their memberships completely.
 But while the physical fitness service providers struggle, the online fitness providers and manufacturers of home exercise equipment have benefited from the pandemic.

 Most Canadians report they are being physically active for at least 30 minutes every day and many say they became more active during the pandemic.
 This could be because more people had more time at home during the pandemic and found it easier to fit exercise into their schedules.